Customer-owned generation – Michigan

 Our role: We inspect the project to assure conformance to technical requirements stated in MPSC Electric Interconnection Standards R460.481-R460.489.
 We notify you if any changes or modifications are required to meet the standards.
 If changes are needed, Step 8 will be repeated upon completion of the changes.

 Role of both parties: Remain current with contact information in event further discussion is necessary.
-We Energies contact: John Estes, senior service manager, Iron Mountain, MI, 906-779-2500.
+We Energies contact: John Johnson Jr., senior service manager, Iron Mountain, MI, 906-779-2497.

 - Customer Generating Systems – Net Metering – 20kW or Less Rate CGS Category 1 - (D44.00-45.00)